tarantool/doc/doc/book/admin/access_control.rst

 Granting a role to a user
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To grant the specified role to a user, use the ``box.schema.user.grant()`` function.
+To grant the specified role to a :ref:`user <access_control_users>`, use the ``box.schema.user.grant()`` function.
-In the example below, 'testuser' gets privileges granted to the 'books_space_reader' role:
+In the example below, 'testuser' gets privileges granted to the 'books_space_manager' and 'writers_space_reader' roles:

+..  literalinclude:: /code_snippets/test/access_control/grant_roles_test.lua
-..  code-block:: lua
+    :language: lua

-    box.schema.user.grant('testuser','books_space_reader')
+    :start-after: Grant a role to a user
+    :end-before: End: Grant a role to a user
+    :dedent:

 .. _access_control_roles_info: